stevana/deterministic-scheduler/README.md

 unpause (MultiThreaded tmvar) = atomically (putTMVar tmvar ())
 ```

+For our scheduler implementation we'll also need a way to check if a
+thread is paused:

 ``` haskell
 isPaused :: Signal -> STM Bool
 isPaused SingleThreaded        = return False isPaused (MultiThreaded tmvar) = isEmptyTMVar tmvar
 ```

+It's also useful to be able to check if all threads are paused:

 ``` haskell
 waitUntilAllPaused :: [Signal] -> IO ()